Working in the Cloud: Say No to Remote Worker FOMO

 Increasingly more employees wake up, shower, pour a cup of caffeinated goodness and go to work — in the next room.
 But, are they logging into G Suite productivity tools to stay connected, or are they feeling excluded from key HQ happenings?

-If your remote team is feeling disenfranchised, it might be time to rethink how they keep in touch with their coworkers and customers and improve your organization's workplace cloud collaboration.
+If your remote team is feeling disenfranchised, it might be time to rethink how they keep in touch with their coworkers and customers and improve how your organization is working in the cloud.

 In 2016, 43 percent of U.S. employees worked remotely in some capacity, up 4 percent from 2012, according to a Gallup survey.
 This upswing touches all industries and continues to climb.
 But employers and remote workers say they continue to struggle with issues surrounding productivity, collaboration and communication among those in the field and in the main office.

 In fact, a Harvard Business Review study shows remote workers often suffer from workplace FOMO, or the fear of missing out.
 Out of 1,153 workers surveyed, 52 percent work remotely at least some of the time.
 And when they do, they believe they are being left out of the loop by colleagues back at the office.

 Google’s G Suite Productivity Tools put an end to this FOMO and unite your workforce, no matter where they spend their workday.
 Working virtually, they enjoy better communication, productivity and collaboration.
 Email.
 Video conferencing.
 Shared calendars.
 Document creation, editing and sharing.
 File storage.
 All are available from any device from anywhere at any time.
-Increasingly more companies are deploying this collaborative solution.
+Increasingly more companies are deploying this collaborative solution to solve the question of how to effectively manage a remote team.

 Here are six reasons why a workplace transformation through G Suite adoption will be your organization’s MVP for remote workers and for your company...

 These cloud-based productivity tools allow your workers to access email, documents, chats and meetings no matter where they are.
 Location has no limitations on employees’ ability to communicate and access data.